Category Archives: Former Monarchies

 Embed from Getty Images

-On February 1, 1908, King Carlos, along with his wife and elder son Luís Filipe, were returning from a stay in Vila Viçosa.
-Upon their arrival in Lisbon, they were greeted by their younger son, Manuel, the King’s brother, and the Prime Minister.
-The King, his wife, and two sons got into an open carriage for their ride back to the Palace of Necessidades.
+On February 1, 1908, King Carlos, his wife, and elder son Luís Filipe were returning from a stay in Vila Viçosa.
+Upon their arrival in Lisbon, they were greeted by their younger son Manuel, Carlos’ brother, and the Prime Minister.
+King Carlos, his wife, and two sons got into an open carriage to travel to the Palace of Necessidades.

 Alfredo Costa. source: Wikipedia